 A crucial aspect of a QoS enhanced communications service is the interface at which desired levels of QoS can be requested, negotiated and contracted.
 In the QoS-A, the QoS requirements of the user and the potential degree of service commitment of the provider are unified and formalised in a service contract agreed by both parties.
-Applications request the establishment of a continuous media flow with an agreed service contract via the following primitive:-
+Applications request the establishment of a continuous media flow with an agreed service contract via the following primitive:- flow_id flow_connect_request(tsap_t source, sink; service_contract_t QoS);

-'''

-flow_id flowConnectRequest( tsap_t source, sink; service_contract_t QoS);

-'''

-This call requests the establishment of a flow from a source transport service access point (tsap) to a destination tsap with a QoS as specified in the third argument, the service contract.
-Note, that the sink tsap may also represent a group address to accommodate multicast flows [García,93].
+This call requests the establishment of a flow from a source transport service access point (TSAP) to a destination TSAP with a QoS as specified in the third argument, the service contract.
+Note, that the sink TSAP may also represent a group address to accommodate multicast flows [García,93].

-The service contract subsumes the well accepted QoS parameters of jitter, loss, delay and throughput, but also allows the specification of a wider range of options.
+The service contract subsumes the well accepted QoS parameters of jitter, error, delay and throughput, but also allows the specification of a wider range of options.
 These are characterised in terms of the following clauses:-

-- flow_spec_t characterises the user's traffic performance requirements [Partridge,92]; - commitment_t specifies the degree of resource commitment required from the lower layers; - adaptation_t identifies actions to be taken in the event of violations to the contracted service; - maintenance_t selects the degree of monitoring and active QoS maintenance required; - connection_t either negotiated, fast reservation or forward reservation connection services; - cost_t specifies the costs the user is willing to incur for the services requested.
+- flow_spec_t characterises the user's traffic performance requirements [Partridge,92]; - commitment_t specifies the degree of resource commitment required from the lower layers; - adaptation_t identifies actions to be taken in the event of violations to the contracted service; - maintenance_t selects the degree of monitoring and active QoS maintenance required of the QoS-A; - connection_t selects from negotiated, fast reservation, and forward reservation connection services; - cost_t specifies the costs the user is willing to incur for the services requested.

-In implementation, the clauses are collected together into a C structure as follows:-
+In implementation, the clauses are collected together into a C structure as follows:- typedef struct {

-'''

-typedef struct {

 flow_spec_t flow_spec;

 commitment_t commitment;

 adaptation_t adaptation;

 maintenance_t maintenance;

 connection_t service;

 cost_t cost;

-}
+} service_contract_t;

-'''